byrd-laif/soilMakers/lifeStylesForChange/lactoFermentbBasicMethod.md

 ### The Alchemy Of Fermentation ~ Gaia's Kitchen

+Fermented foods were reportedly first consumed by humans around 7,000-8,000 years ago.
+A technique of traditional culinary wisdom that not only preserves but increases nutrition value, and imparts unique flavors to food, fermentation continues to be widely employed today.

-**Fermentation is the most intimate relationships between Wo-Man, microbe and Gaia, Earth.
+**Fermentation is a porthole to the most intimate relationships between Wo-Man, microbe and Mother Earth.
 A tangible way of interacting with the larger web of life, a way to cultivate and reclaim a relationship with Nature, Gaia.**

-**Symbiotic food preservation with Gaia, food that almost makes itself.
+**An archaic revival, food preservation with Gaia, food that almost makes itself.
 Transforming simple raw vegetables like cabbage into *functional food medicine* that does not require a Modern Kitchen nor Fire (electricity).**

 #### Cultivate cultures that heal.